-Although investors should be aware past performance is not a reliable indicator of future results, here are the top and bottom ten Investment Association (IA) funds and sectors* for July 2021 in full:
+Although investors should be aware past performance is not a reliable indicator of future results, here are the top and bottom ten Investment Association (IA) funds and sectors* for July 2023:

-Past performance is not a reliable indicator of future returns.
-Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for July 2021: 30/06/2021 to 31/07/2021.
+The value of investments can fall as well as rise.
+Investors may get back less than invested.
+Past performance is not a reliable guide to future returns.
+Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for July 2023: 30/06/2023 to 31/07/2023.
 Onshore and retail open-ended funds only.

 *There are several thousand funds on sale in the UK.
-The Investment Association divides these into nearly 40 ‘sectors’, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.
+The Investment Association divides these into about 45 sectors, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.

 Explore our Preferred List for a curated list of funds and trusts that are overseen by experts.See more